-Duke ECE's master's concentration in microelectronics, photonics and nanotechnology (MPN) is led by international leaders in the areas of nanoelectronics, optoelectronics, microfluidic systems, integrated optics, sensors, integrated multifunctional devices/systems, energy conversion devices, and quantum sensors
+Duke ECE's master's track in semiconductor technology (SCT) is led by international leaders in the areas of nanoelectronics, optoelectronics, microfluidic systems, integrated optics, sensors, integrated multifunctional devices/systems, energy conversion devices, and quantum sensors

-The Microelectronics, Photonics & Nanotechnology concentration is available as part of:
+The Semiconductor Technology Track is available as part of:

 - A research-oriented Master of Science (MS) degree